 Members of improv groups act as playwrights, directors and actors simultaneously to produce dramatic and comedic content on the spot.
 Many say improvisation is the truest form of imagination.

-Moore and Knolla said they are incredibly excited to be on the team and for the opportunity to be a part of Newman’s comedic group.
+Moore and Knolla said they are incredibly excited to be on the team and for the opportunity to be a part of the university’s comedic group.

 “I think improv skills are really important for anybody in life,” said Moore.
 “I also think it’s a great opportunity for me to improve my skills for the future.”